 The best part about the zoo is that it’s free to enter!
 That’s right, you don’t have to pay a single penny to see the animals.
 The Reykjavik Zoo is open every day from 9 am to 5 pm.

 If you’re looking for a place to take your kids while you’re in Reykjavik, the zoo is the place to go.
 They’ll love seeing all the animals, and you’ll love the fact that it’s free!

 5. The Perlan

 The Perlan is a high-altitude glider designed to fly at the edge of space.
 It is the world’s largest aircraft, with a wingspan of nearly 90 meters.
 The Perlan is powered by the sun and can stay aloft for hours at a time.
 The Perlan was designed by engineer and pilot Jim Payne and is built by Airbus.
 The aircraft is operated by a team of pilots and engineers from around the world.

 The project uses a modified glider to fly to extremely high altitudes, gathering data about the atmosphere that can be used to improve our understanding of climate change, weather patterns, and other important scientific phenomena.

 It has set several world records for altitude, including the current record of 85,000 feet, set in September 2018.
 The glider is piloted by Jim Payne and Tim Gardner, both of whom are experienced pilots with a passion for adventure.

 Perlan Project is funded by donations from individuals and businesses.
-If you would like to support the project, you can make a donation on their website.
+If you would like to support the project, you can donate on their website.

 In conclusion, there are many sights to see in Reykjavik.
 From the stunning natural beauty of the landscapes to the unique culture and history, there is something for everyone to enjoy in this amazing city.
 So, whether you are looking for an adventure or just a relaxing vacation, be sure to add Reykjavik to your list of must-see destinations.